The Black Cat (US magazine): Bibliographic details

 The magazine was monthly from the beginning until October 1920.
-The February 1914 issue does not appear in any bibliographies or the online archive, but the January and March 1914 issues are numbered as if the February issue does exist.
 The January 1920 issue was skipped because of a printers' strike.
 The revived magazine, published by Kane, produced 17 issues in 1922 and 1923, first on a bimonthly schedule (with issues dated the 10th and 25th of each month), then monthly from July, and finally bimonthly for two issues, dated December 1922 and February 1923.
 Ashley and Stephensen-Payne list a possible April 1923 issue, and Stephensen-Payne's bibliography does not identify the volume and issue number for the December 1922 issue.

 It was initially in octavo format and priced at 5 cents, and about 60 pages.
 The price was raised to 10 cents in May 1908, and the format increased to pulp size in September 1913.
 The price rose to 15 cents in 1918, and to 20 cents in 1920; the New York issues were about 160 pages.
 Kane reduced the price to 15 cents again for the version issued in 1922 and 1923, and shrank it to digest size, with 36 pages initially, and as few as 18 pages for some later issues.

 Unsold copies of The Black Cat were rebound and marketed under the title The Thriller.
 There were at least 12 issues of The Thriller, and possibly more; the first was published in 1916, and the twelfth issue (the most recent known) appeared in 1918.
 It is possible that The Thriller included stories from other sources than just The Black Cat.

 Two anthologies of stories from The Black Cat have been published.
 The first, titled Through the Forbidden Gates and Other Stories, contained prize-winning stories from the first few years of the magazine.
 It was edited by Umbstaetter and published in 1903 by The Shortstory Publishing Co.
 The second was The Man Who Found Zero, edited by Gene Christie, which appeared in 2011 from Black Dog Books.
 A collection of Umbstaetter's own stories was published in 1911 by L. C. Page under the title The Red-Hot Dollar and Other Stories from "The Black Cat".